srinivassaitangudu/helpers1/docs/README.md

   `-- README.md
   ```

+## File description

 - Invariants:
-  - Files are organized by directory
+  - Files are organized by directory (e.g., `docs`, `docs/work_tools`)
+  - Each file name uses the Diataxis naming convention
-  - Each file name should be linked to the corresponding file
+  - Each file name should be linked to the corresponding file as always
-  - The files are organized in alphabetical order to make it easy to add more
+  - Files are organized in alphabetical order to make it easy to add more
     files and see which file is missing
   - Each file has a bullet lists summarizing its content using imperative mode
-  - Each file name uses the Diataxis naming convention

 - In `docs`
   - `docs/README.md`
+    - This file
-    - This file.
-Describe all the available documentation files
+    - Describe all the available documentation files
   - `docs/code_organization.md`
     - Describe the high-level code structure and organization in this repo

 - In `docs/work_tools`
   - `all.create_a_super_repo_with_helpers.how_to_guide.md`
-    - How to create a super-repo including helpers
+    - Describe how to create a super-repo including helpers
   - `all.create_a_releasable_dir.how_to_guide.md`
-    - How to create a releasable dir, i.e., a directory that has code and
+    - Describe how to create a releasable dir, i.e., a directory that has code
-      a Docker container to run its code inside
+      and a Docker container to run its code inside
-    - TODO(gp): Runnable dir?
+    - TODO(gp): Rename to "runnable dir"
   - `all.devops_docker.how_to_guide.md`
-    - How to run the devops Docker environment
+    - Describe how to run the devops Docker environment
   - `all.devops_docker.reference.md`
-    - How the devops Docker environment works
+    - Describe how the devops Docker environment works
   - `all.thin_environment.reference.md`
-    - How the "thin environment" works
+    - Describe how the "thin environment" works
     - The thin environment is used to bootstrap the development system